fish-shell/fish-shell/doc_src/cmds/bind.rst

     Display a list of defined bind modes

 **-M MODE** or **--mode** *MODE*
     Specify a bind mode that the bind is used in.
-Defaults to "default"
+Defaults to "default".
+    If you use :ref:`vi bindings <vi-mode>`, that's the *command* mode, what vi calls "normal" mode.

 **-m NEW_MODE** or **--sets-mode** *NEW_MODE*
     Change the current mode to *NEW_MODE* after this binding is executed